eostermueller/load-test-in-a-box/README.md

 * 2 CPU cores
 * 8g RAM
 * 1.8+ JDK
-* Tested on MS-Win and Mac, but Linux should work too…..pls file a bug report with any problems found on linux.
+* Tested on MS-Win and Mac, but Linux should work too…..pls file a bug report with any problems.

 # Links